Epiphany: Happiness is a choice.

 - Be happy for someone else.
 Happiness is contagious 🙂

 - Feed your happiness jar.
-Listen, read, explore, and surround yourself with things/people that inspire and motivate you.
+Listen, read, explore, and surround yourself with things and people that inspire and motivate you.

 - Practice self-care.